Drewble0/woodblog/content/blog/real-post/index.md

 ---
-title: Real Post
+title: First Post Edit
 ---

-This is the first real blog post created for Gatsby.
+I want to see how quick this is to make the edit.